conformitycontrol/TideShare/README.md

 To get this project into your VSCode, get into an empty folder, and then open the terminal and type in `git clone https://gitlab.com/crunchyice/tide-share.git`.
 This will clone the repository into your empty folder.
 Then, `cd tide-share` into the folder and then use the command `code .` to automatically open up a new VSCode windows within the folder.

+Following this, run `npm install` and `npx prisma generate`.
+Once these commands run, run `npm run dev` and navigate to http://localhost:3000 to look at a live, local instance of the application you are running.

 Explore the project and try to get a feel of the structure.

 ## Committing and Pushing a change in the code